Will my home look exactly like the renderings?

 Why does it sometimes look like nothing is happening at my home?

-There's almost always more going on behind the scenes than it appears.
-Trades are scheduled well in advance, and there are designated inspection days where the municipality conducts required new home inspections.
-Both of which can create quiet periods on site.
-Rest assured; your home is progressing on schedule.
+Your home is progressing on schedule, even when the site looks quiet.
+There's almost always more going on behind the scenes than it appears: trades are scheduled well in advance, and designated inspection days, when the municipality conducts required new home inspections, can create natural quiet periods on site.
+Rest assured, the work is moving as planned.

 Can changes be made to my home during construction?